mlldantas/GLM_AGN/README.md

-# GLM for AGN selection
+# Unsupervised learning for AGN selection